|

 Publishers claimed technology now permits them to customize texts for each state.
 Yet Texas vets books for conformity to its standards much

-as it finds in them many more factual errors than
+more carefully than other states do to theirs, just as it finds in them many more factual errors than they do.
+Texas' greater thoroughness and

-its state textbook approval process make other states more likely to adopt Texas books unawares, sparing publishers the cost of truly
+rigor in its state textbook approval process make other states more likely to adopt Texas books unawares, sparing publishers the cost of truly

 variant versions.